 Joshua Stanton: Looking at another piece of technology – I see I’m going to have to run in a second – just one meta comment, our conversation was qualitatively different because it’s being recorded, and I wonder if it was actually heightened.
 And so we often look at technology as something that reduces the quality of Interaction or it makes it so we can’t talk about big questions.
 And I wonder if there are some ways in which being on in a moment can happen by way of technology by way of recording, by way of knowing that there will be other people in dialogue with us inherently, that motivates us to actually have deeper conversations.

 Paul Raushenbush: And you know, our conversation would have had a similar quality if it had been in front of people live as well.
 It would have been like like this.
 So perhaps one of the effects of technology is that we feel like we’re in the presence of others even when we’re alone.
 And so that the gaze, the examining eye perhaps could be a way of winnowing our behavior and our thoughts, that other people are thinking with us, even if you were alone on our computer.

-Geoff Mitelman: A wonderful way to end this conversation is I thank you so much Paul and Josh for a very thoughtful conversation about the way changes in communications technology are changing religion, they way religion can inform how we communicate with each other.
+Geoff Mitelman: A wonderful way to end this conversation.
+Thank you so much, Paul and Josh, for a very thoughtful conversation about the way changes in communications technology are changing religion, they way religion can inform how we communicate with each other.
 So thank you both for taking some time to talk this afternoon.